 The events occurring on January 6, 2021, hearkened back to another tragic day.
 On 9/11, I had just stepped onto the campus of MIT to start my freshman year.
 My friend told me to turn on the TV.
 I saw New York City on fire, and a scene that looked straight out of a war time movie.

-I was forced to revisit those terrible feelings as vigilantes stormed the US Capitol, destroying the hallowed halls of our most important legislative body.
-Vigilantes stormed the Capitol building with symbols of racism and hate.
+I was forced to revisit those terrible feelings as vigilantes invaded the US Capitol, destroying the hallowed halls of our most important legislative body.
+They stormed the Capitol building with symbols of racism and hate.

 Sadly, I was not surprised that this happened.
 I was an intern in Congress at the beginning of the Trump Administration.
 On inauguration day, there were swarms of Trump supporters at the Capitol, picking up their tickets to the event in person.
 I was one of many members of Congressional staff that welcomed constituents.
 While partisanship is notorious in Congress, I tried to make a difference by being personable and friendly despite any political differences we might have had.
 Those amicable patriots were nothing like the people that attacked our government on January 6, 2021.
 The terrorist actions of the violent mob prevented the US’s highest legislative body from conducting the official business of certifying electoral votes for the Presidential election.

 I do not condone the events that happened on January 6, 2021.
 Especially as a former Congressional intern, watching the news unfold, I knew that the combination of unruly behavior and a heightened law enforcement presence spelled trouble.
 The Capitol Police work tirelessly to protect the lives of our lawmakers and everyone else on Capitol Hill, and their brave actions to prevent loss of life was truly heroic, especially in our unprecedented times.
 Protestors tried to enter the House chamber while the House was in session, which could have been very disastrous indeed.